Lessons From My Dogs: When Loss Comes Suddenly, A Tribute to Stash

 And when the tech returned and talked to me candidly about the dogs who had died during the process, I felt fleetingly, as my hand stroked a tired Stash lying beside me on the bench, that I’d made the right decision for her and for me.
 A hard decision but one with which we would have to live.
 Or one with which I’d have to live because Stash could not live in this condition.
 Such a decision also meant that I would have to euthanize her.

 We drove home, silent, as though coated in cotton.
 But the trip was not a failure.
-We had had that time together, time I’d remember differently than the hours of feeding and walks that blended together in their familiarity.
+We had had that time together, time I’d remember differently from the hours of feeding and walks that blended together in their familiarity.
 We’d had that last road trip together.

 Nothing got easier for Stash or for me.
 And poor Sparkle was entirely neglected.
 Stash could neither walk nor stand.
 She could not empty her bladder or bowels on her own.
 And while I was successful once in expressing her bowels, the bladder proved more difficult and she’d cry out when I tried.
 I knew this was no life for a dog who reveled in the full use of her athletic body.
 Even at fourteen, Stash had been an active, vibrant girl.
 But now there was only one decision left for me to make for a little dog I loved, one that neither of us was ready for, not her, not I, and not Sparkle either.
 In a matter of days, our lives had become unrecognizable.